WHAT WE DO

 Costs – How much does a tonne of CO₂ cost?

-International projects: Offsetting contributions go into Co2compensate.orgs climate protection projects in developing and newly industrialising countries.
-The projects fullfil the highest standards (CDM, Gold Standard, Plan Vivo) and contribute to the UN's SDGs.
-Co2compensate.org projects not only reduce greenhouse gas emissions, but also contribute to the social, ecological and economic development of the region.
+International projects: Offsetting contributions go into Co2compensate.orgs climate protection projects in developing and newly industrializing countries.
+The projects fulfill the highest standards (CDM, Gold Standard, Plan Vivo) and contribute to the UN's SDGs.
+Co2compensate.org projects not only reduce greenhouse gas emissions but also contribute to the social, ecological, and economic development of the region.

-For corporate customers with larger compensation volumes, myclimate offers high-end projects specifically tailored to the customer’s needs.
+For corporate customers with larger compensation volumes,we offer high-end projects specifically tailored to the customer’s needs.
 These customers can also work with the foundation to develop a climate protection project.